Helicobacter pylori eradication protocols: Antibiotic resistance

 The success of H. pylori cure depends on the type and duration of therapy, patient compliance and bacterial factors such as antibiotic resistance.
 Patients most often fail to respond to initial H. pylori eradication therapy because of noncompliance or antibiotic resistance.
 Patients should be queried about any side effects, missed doses, and completion of therapy.
 As culture with antibiotic sensitivities is not routinely performed when a H. pylori infection is diagnosed, it is generally recommended that different antibiotics be given at higher doses for 14 days.

 Regimens for Helicobacter pylori therapy

 Achieving optimal eradication of H. pylori has proven difficult.
 Combination regimens that use two or three antibiotics with a proton pump inhibitor and/or bismuth are required to achieve adequate rates of eradication and to reduce the number of failures due to antibiotic resistance.
 In the United States, up to 50% of strains are resistant to metronidazole and 13% are resistant to clarithromycin.
 At present, experts disagree on the optimal regimen.

 First-line therapy:

-In areas of low clarithromycin resistance, including the United States, a 14-day course of "triple therapy" with an oral proton pump inhibitor, clarithromycin 500 mg, and amoxicillin 1 g (or, if penicillin allergic, metronidazole 500 mg), all given twice daily for 14 days, is recommended for first-line therapy.
+In areas of low clarithromycin resistance, including the United States, a 14-day course of "triple therapy" with an oral proton pump inhibitor (typically pantoprazole 40 mg), clarithromycin 500 mg, and amoxicillin 1 g (or, if penicillin allergic, metronidazole 500 mg), all given twice daily for 14 days, is recommended for first-line therapy.
 This regimen can achieve rates of eradication in up to 70% of cases.